eleev/extensions-kit/README.md

 # ios-extensions
 🎉 Collection of Swift iOS-related extensions for various use cases.
 Many of the extension works on macOS, tvOS and watchOS.
-Basically it's a collection of extensions that I started implementing for own needs.
+Basically it's a collection of extensions that I started implementing for my own needs.
 There are about `30` different extensions.
-Feel free to suggest something new and amazing.
+Feel free to constribute something new and amazing.

 # List of extensions
 All the extensions are split into separete `groups` each of which represents a separete `SDK framework`.